steveklabnik/avr-emulator/README.markdown

 ## Wish List

-There are still a lot of ground to cover - here's what's top of mind:
+There is still a lot of ground to cover - here's what's top of mind:

 * Opcode coverage - there is a base of [7 opcodes](https://github.com/RealScout/avr-emulator/tree/master/server/src/opcodes), but there are ~150 to go!
 * Add SRAM memory display to [EmulatorApp](https://github.com/RealScout/avr-emulator/blob/master/debugger/containers/EmulatorApp.js).